docadam78/vf_project/docs/volfitter_docs.md

 that operates across all expiries, for example one that computes a wide market threshold based on a global rather than per-expiry median.

-The `CompositeRawIVFilter` is always the filter implementation which which the `VolfitterService` is constructed: It contains an arbitrary number of other filters and applies them each in turn, making the addition of new filters or the use of a subset of them extremely easy.
+The `CompositeRawIVFilter` is always the filter implementation with which the `VolfitterService` is constructed: It contains an arbitrary number of other filters and applies them each in turn, making the addition of new filters or the use of a subset of them extremely easy.